 iOverlander cannot verify if wild camping is permitted at this location.
 It is your responsibility to verify local laws or obtain consent before staying the night.

 Close to RT 90 and Kadoka in the Buffalo Gap grassland.
 About 45 minute drive to Badlands.
 White River Rd to FS 7103.
 Travel under the railroad bridge to the gate for a nice camping spot.
+(Railroad no longer in use.)
 Beautiful views, no road noise.
 Lots of birds and long prairie views.
 We had a thunderstorm and parked under the bridge for a little protection while it was happening.
+Be prepared for bugs during warm months, but still worthwhile.

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.